Omarhenawy/my-reads-project/README.md

     ├── BookSHelf Changer # this component to change the shelf of the book.
     ├── SearchPage # this is the page component
-    ├── searchResults # results of the search of the input ├── icons # Helpful images for your app.
+    ├── searchResults # results of the search of the input ├── searchInput # responsible for the input of the search page ├── SearchBackButton # responsible for the back button ├── searchResults # results of the search of the input ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg